patwynne/patwynne.github.io/_posts/2016-04-30-Attrition-Modelling-Using-xgboost.md

 FinalTest  <- testingSets[-PartitionTesting,]
 ```

-In the above code block, I partition the data into three disinct data frames.
-First I use the set.seed function to ensure that my results are reproducible.
-Then I need use the createDataPartition function from the caret package to create a random index of 70% of the rows in my SpringSemesters data frame.
-I then assign the indexed subset to a data frame named training.
-I assign the complementary rows to a data frame named testingSets.
-I then repeat this process to create two evenly sized testing data sets.
+In the above code block, we partition the data into three disinct data frames.
+First we use the set.seed function to ensure that my results are reproducible.
+Then we need use the createDataPartition function from the caret package to create a random index of 70% of the rows in my SpringSemesters data frame.
+We then assign the indexed subset to a data frame named training.
+We assign the complementary rows to a data frame named testingSets.
+We then repeat this process to create two evenly sized testing data sets.

 ## Creating Sparse Matrices